helmfile/helmfile/docs/advanced-features.md

       create: true
 ```

-As explained earlier, `transformers` can be not only a list of embedded transformers, but also YAML or go template files, or a mix of those three kinds.
+As explained earlier, `transformers` can be not only a list of embedded transformers, but also YAML or Go template files, or a mix of those three kinds.

 ```yaml
 transformers: